-In the previous post I have design an audio equalizer.
-On that design I have used 3 different FIR filters to split 3 different frequency bands in order to send them to different speakers.
-Very low frequencies will be sent to sub-woofer, medium frequencies to the woofer, and the high frequencies to the tweeter.
-FIR filters are a good option to perform this kind of processing since, having their symmetric coefficients, they delay all the frequencies the same amount of time, N/2, so if we use 3 FIR filter with the same number of taps, all the frequencies of our system will have the same delay, that means that our system will be a delayed lineal system (the input frequencies are present in the output signal at every moment), I other words, out filter has linear phase.
-On the other side, in order to achieve high attenuation slopes, we need high order FIR filters.
-Is common in signal processors the capability to implement high order FIR filters, for example, the Analog Devices SHARC processors can implement up to 1024th order FIR filters.
-To achieve the desired attenuation with a lower order filter we can use IIR filters instead of FIR.
+In the previous post, I designed an audio equalizer.
+In that design, I used 3 different FIR filters to split 3 different frequency bands in order to send them to different speakers.
+Very low frequencies will be sent to the sub-woofer, medium frequencies to the woofer, and high frequencies to the tweeter.
+FIR filters are a good option to perform this kind of processing since, having their symmetric coefficients, they delay all the frequencies the same amount of time, N/2, so if we use 3 FIR filters with the same number of taps, all the frequencies of our system will have the same delay, that means that our system will be a delayed linear system (the input frequencies are present in the output signal at every moment), I other words, the out filter has linear phase.
+On the other side, in order to achieve high attenuation slopes, we need high-order FIR filters.
+Is common in signal processors the capability to implement high-order FIR filters, for example, the Analog Devices SHARC processors can implement up to 1024th-order FIR filters.
+To achieve the desired attenuation with a lower-order filter we can use IIR filters instead of FIR.

-IIR filters have the advantage that we can achieve high attenuation with a significant lower order than FIR filters.
-As we have seen on this post, this kind of filters has poles and zeroes, so they can be unstable in certain cases.
-In this post we won’t focus on the stability, since we assume that the filter and its quantification are stables, but in its group delay.
+IIR filters have the advantage that we can achieve high attenuation with a significantly lower order than FIR filters.
+As we have seen in this post, this kind of filter has poles and zeroes, so they can be unstable in certain cases.
+In this post, we won’t focus on the stability, since we assume that the filter and its quantification are stable, but in its group delay.
 The group delay can be described as the delay for each frequency, knowing that a signal is an addition of several sinus signals with different frequencies.
-When we are working with FIR filters, all sinusoidal components of the signal spend the same amount of time to pass through the filter, this makes that the mix of frequencies at every moment will be the same at the input and the delayed output, the system is lineal.
-In case of IIR filters, this characteristic is not fulfilled, so if our signal information is composed by several frequencies, the use of this kind of filters will be discouraged.
-There are several cases where the information is composed by different frequencies, one of them are the communications lines, where we can have different bands on the same channel and we need synchronism between them.
-Other case is when we are processing audio signals, where a sound produced by different instruments have different frequencies, but we need to listen all of them at the same time.
-In order to make that possible, we can use FIR filters, or we can use equalized IIR filters, to achieve lineal phase at least in the pass band, using all-pass filters.
+When we are working with FIR filters, all sinusoidal components of the signal spend the same amount of time to pass through the filter, this makes the mix of frequencies at every moment will be the same at the input and the delayed output, the system is linear.
+In the case of IIR filters, this characteristic is not fulfilled, so if our signal information is composed of several frequencies, the use of this kind of filter will be discouraged.
+There are several cases where the information is composed of different frequencies, one of them is the communications lines, where we can have different bands on the same channel and we need synchronism between them.
+Another case is when we are processing audio signals, where a sound produced by different instruments has different frequencies, but we need to listen to all of them at the same time.
+In order to make that possible, we can use FIR filters, or we can use equalized IIR filters, to achieve linear phase at least in the pass band, using all-pass filters.

-Configure the all-pass filter to obtain a linear phase in the pass band can be very tedious, so for this post I will use the tool Filter designer tool from the company Advanced Solutions Nederland B.V. that allows to do this configuration graphically.
+Configuring the all-pass filter to obtain a linear phase in the pass band can be very tedious, so for this post, I will use the tool Filter designer tool from the company Advanced Solutions Nederland B.V. that allows doing this configuration graphically.

-In the left of the window, we can see the position of the filter’s poles and zeroes.
-At this point we can see how the group delay on the pass band vary between around 40 and 5 samples.
-To verify the response of the filter, we can do it inside the application by opening the built in signal analyser.
+On the left of the window, we can see the position of the filter’s poles and zeroes.
+At this point, we can see how the group delay on the pass band between around 40 and 5 samples.
+To verify the response of the filter, we can do it inside the application by opening the built-in signal analyzer.
 The signal we will use to verify the response will contain 2 harmonics in 2 kHz and 4 kHz.
 We can see the response in the next figure.

 We will notice that the shape of the output signal has changed with respect to the input signal.
 This effect is due to the different delay that each signal experiment.